For admission onto the School's postgraduate programmes you will need to meet our entry requirements. These vary depending on the programme.

 English Language Requirements (where applicable)

-IELTS 7.0 with at least 6.0 Reading and Writing or
+IELTS 7.0 with at least 6.0 in each component

-A score of IELTS 6.5 or TOEFL 580/92 together with satisfactory completion of the six week LLM Pre-sessional programme on English legal language and skills will be accepted.
+A score of IELTS 6.5 together with satisfactory completion of the six week LLM Pre-sessional programme on English legal language and skills will be accepted.

 Six week LLM Pre-sessional programme